saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 The first thing we had to think on is how to collect the tests.
 Since there isn't a `pytest`-like package in Rust, we had to investigate on existing approaches.

-Since the result should be a binary, techniques related to `cargo test` were excluded.
+Since the result should be a binary, techniques based on `cargo test` were excluded.
 We wanted to go first with the standard Rust `#[test]` attribute to collect the functions, but the API is not public.